Secure Adaptive Group Testing: Code Construction with Adaptive Private Feedback and a Proof for

-where $R_K$ is the random variable used by the encoder to choose the sub-bins.
-That is, the encoder has a random variable for each item, $R_K$ denotes the union of $K$ such variables, for the $K$ defective items. $R_{K}^{F}$ is again a union, this time of $K$ keys.
-These are $K$ ``shares", out of the $N$ shares generated by the MDS code.
-Since $W,R_K,R_{K}^{F}$ uniquely define $X_{\mathcal{S}}^T$, continuing from \eqref{eq:lekage}, we have: where $\epsilon_T \to 0$ as $T \to \infty$. (a) is since both $R_K$ and $R_{K}^{F}$ are independent of $W$ and the codebook. (b) is since both keys are uniform, the first includes $K$ variables of $T(\frac{\delta-\epsilon}{K}-\frac{R_f}{K})$ bits each, and the second $K$ shares of $T\frac{R_f}{K}$ bits each. (c) follows from \cite[Section V.B]{cohen2016secure}.
-In short, given the true $K$ defectives, the codebook and her output $Z^T$, Eve sees a simple MAC channel, at a rate slightly below her capacity.
-Therefore, she can identify which codeword was selected for each item, hence identify both $R_K$ and $R_{K}^{F}$. \ifpublic \fi
+\fi where (a) is since both $R_{K,b}$ and $R_{K,b}^{F}$ are independent of $W_b$ and the codebook. (b) is since both keys are uniform, the first includes $K$ variables of $T(\frac{\delta-\epsilon}{K}-\frac{R_f}{K})$ bits each, and the second $K$ shares of $T\frac{R_f}{K}$ bits each. (c) follows from \cite[Section V.B]{cohen2016secure}.
+In short, given the true $K$ defectives, the codebook and her output $Z^T_b$, Eve sees a simple MAC channel, with the $K$ defectives as users, each having its bin as a set of codewords, and the channel is a simple Boolean MAC followed by a BEC.
+Due to the symmetric codebook construction, Eve operates at a rate slightly below her capacity.
+Hence, she can identify which codeword was selected for each defective item, hence identify both $R_{K,b}$ and $R_{K,b}^{F}$.